El Tiemblo

 El Tiemblo is a municipality located in the province of Ávila, Castile and León, Spain.
-According to the 2012 census (INE), the municipality has a population of 4,461 inhabitants, and covers an area of about 75 km^{2}.
+The municipality covers an area of about 75 km^{2}.

 Location

 El Tiemblo is located in the valley of the river Alberche, between the reservoirs of El Burguillo and of San Juan, next to the smaller reservoir of El Charco del Cura.
 The neighbouring municipalities are El Barraco, Cebreros, San Martin de Valdeiglesias, Casillas and Navahondilla.

 El Tiemblo is on the southern slopes of the Sierra de Gredos mountain range.
 To the southeast is the Alto del Mirlo peak at 1,725 m above sea level; La Parra at 1,637 m, La Encinilla at 1,604 m.

 Part of the territory of the municipality of El Tiemblo forms part of the Valle de Iruelas Natural Park, which is home to a large colony of black vultures (Aegypius monachus).

 Inside this natural park is the Castañar de El Tiemblo, a chestnut tree forest that contains trees that are several centuries old.
 The oldest one is known as El Abuelo (the grandfather) and is said to be over 500 years old.